Rumia and young Reimu.

 - Shoot the Shaggy Dog: Averted.
 Yukari is about to do this to Sealed!Rumia in retaliation for killing Reimu's mother, but because her final wish was to let Rumia live and since this Rumia no longer posed a threat to anyone, Yukari decided to let her go.

 - Troubled, but Cute: Reimu's mother is almost always upbeat, but she has enough darkness in her heart to keep Rumia fed for a lifetime.

 - Used to Be a Sweet Kid: Young Reimu is adorable.
 Definitely a far cry from the apathetic and lazy-ish shrine maiden we know today.

 - Villainous Breakdown: YMMV on the "villainous" part, but Yukari is driven up the wall with how out of control Rumia ends up being.
-Reimu's mother knows that Yukari can't use gaps on Rumia (since Rumia, a living void of darkness, has no spiritual boundary for Yukari to mess with), Rumia utterly refuses to eat humans again despite Yukari's Breaking Speech, Yukari can't simply kill Rumia because this would rob Gensokyo of its nighttime, and the inability to do anything about Rumia ends up extending to her friends - Yukari is ultimately unable to stop Reimu from confronting Rumia in the sequel despite her best efforts.
+Reimu's mother knows that Yukari can't use gaps on Rumia (since Rumia is a living void of darkness, and the void has no boundaries), Rumia utterly refuses to eat humans again despite Yukari's Breaking Speech, Yukari can't simply kill Rumia because this would rob Gensokyo of its nighttime, and the inability to do anything about Rumia ends up extending to her friends.
+She's just barely able to scrape together a happy ending in the sequel with everything so beyond her control.